powerhousepro69/videoinfox/readme.md

 <br />

-#### This update added:  Version History added to Settings  Version History is still under construction.
+#### This update added:  Play Directory will only execute if video files exist in the current directory.
+-  &nbsp; On the Home Screen, the dash at Play Directory will blink if video files exist in the current directory.

+-  &nbsp; Updated Version History.